longjl1/Time-to-mato/docs/crud-notes.md

 - [2025-07-12] added another reminder that task creation should feel tucked away until the user explicitly opens the composer.

 - [2025-07-22] added another reminder that task creation should feel tucked away until the user explicitly opens the composer.

+- [2025-08-08] added another reminder that task creation should feel tucked away until the user explicitly opens the composer.